Khalid Mahmood (British politician)

 Khalid Mahmood (born 13 July 1961) is a British Labour Party politician who was the Member of Parliament (MP) for Birmingham Perry Barr from 2001 until 2024 when he lost his seat.

-He served on the Labour front bench as a shadow Foreign Office minister under leader Jeremy Corbyn, and a shadow Defence minister under leader Keir Starmer until his resignation in 2021.
+He served on the Labour frontbench as a shadow Foreign Office minister under Jeremy Corbyn, and as a shadow Defence minister under Keir Starmer until his resignation in 2021.

 Early life and career

 Khalid Mahmood was born on 13 July 1961 in Lahore, Punjab.
 His family moved to Birmingham, England when he was two years old.
 He studied at UCE Birmingham.

 Mahmood is a former engineer with a trade union background.
 He was a Birmingham City Councillor from 1990 to 1993.